Connect with us

 Booksellers

-There is a feel-good ending for the humble small booksellers who recognised their niche could do well with a ‘local’ audience.
+There is a feel-good ending for the humble small booksellers who recognise their niche could do well with a ‘local’ audience.
 While the franchises like Borders went out of business, the local village bookseller survived.

 Summing Up